koenol/PlayScore/README.md

 $ pip install flask
 ```

-Create a database and initialize the database schema
+Create a database and generate a secret key.

 ```
 $ python install.py